wmbenedetto/turbine.js/README.md

-### Docs in progress.
+### NOTE: Docs in progress.
 See /examples (particularly /examples/js/init.js) for working examples

 # Turbine